 A certified copy of records of births, deaths or marriages

 occurring within Rochdale for which we hold the record, can be

-obtained from the Register Office, using the contact details in the
+obtained from the Register Office.

 For an event which happened elsewhere, contact the Register

 Office for the district where the event occurred.